ishan4das/systematic-investment-model/README.md

 III) Value factors: This component includes valuation indicators, which generally speaking, stand for the sentiment of the investors for these stocks.
 Since, market sentiment plays a major role in the price of a stock, this component is equally as important as the others.
 This component includes fundamental indicators like Price/Sales ratio, Book/Market ratio, etc.

 ## Findings
-Investing in Value stocks with good profitable business model and rich cash flows, is the goal of investing.
-This was indeed the goal that I started bulding this model with.
+Investing in Value stocks with good profitable business model and rich cash flows, is the goal of this model.
 The several backtests that I did confirmed the fact that the generated portfolio had defensive characteristics in times of market volatility and out performed the benchmark index in the long run.

 ## Scope for improvement